TRAIL NOTES: Amalia Gorge walk: 3.4kms. Grade: moderately difficult.

 TRAIL NOTES: Pearl Farm Tour.
 60-minutes walking tour.
 Easy Grade

-WALK ITINERARY: Enjoy a leisurely breakfast with some downtime this morning to relax and take in the beauty that surrounds you.
-After lunch at Jack’s Restaurant we’ll enjoy a walk along the coast and headland.
-Walking along this stretch of beach has to be completed on a low tide as such we’ll need to walk at 2pm today as we’ll be walking around several headlands.
+WALK ITINERARY: After an early breakfast, we’ll enjoy a walk along the coast and headland.
+Walking along this stretch of beach has to be completed on a low tide as such an early morning start is necessary as we’ll be walking around several headlands.
 We will walk passed many varied rock formations including the Mini Bungles, Lion Rock, Salty Cliffs, Osprey Rock, Cape Villaret and finally the caves.
 The walk is approximately 3.5km one-way.
-Once back at the Resort we’ll enjoy a helicopter scenic flight back to Broome.
-Your pilot will take you on a journey along some of the most pristine and untouched coastline anywhere in the world.
-Marvel at the long stretches of white sand in contrast to the red cliffs and harsh mainland.
-Once in Broome for our final night we’ll transfer to the Mantra Frangipani Apartments located close to Cable Beach.
+Once back at the Resort we’ll enjoy lunch at Jack’s bar before being transferred back to Broome.
+Once back in Broome enjoy a short 1km walk from Cape Grammume to Cable Beach to share in the famous sunset for a celebration glass of wine or champagne!
+For our final night we’ll stay at the Mantra Frangipani Apartments located close to Cable Beach.
 This hotel offers superb luxury accommodation including two designer swimming pools, one with a waterfall.
 Guests will stay in a one bedroom apartment.
 Tonight we’ll enjoy a celebratory dinner accompanied by wine at Cable Beach Resort.

 ITINERARY: After breakfast at Zanders overlooking cable beach we farewell the group.
 The remainder of the day is at leisure before your homebound flights.